Danburam Abubakar Nuhu

 Danburam Abubakar Nuhu (born 7 August 1967) is a Banker, Economist and Politician in the city of Kano, Nigeria.
 He was the sole candidate for the All Progressives Congress (APC) Party Municipal constituency in Kano State in the 2015 Nigerian House of Representatives election.
 He served under Kano State Governor Rabiu Musa Kwankwaso as the Honourable Commissioner, Ministry of Commerce, Industry, Cooperatives and Tourism for three years.
 He was later transferred to the Ministry of Information, Culture and Sports charged with "transform[ing] work efficiency and effective development."

 Education

 Nuhu is a graduate of Harvard Business School's Executive Management Program.
 He has an M.Sc in Banking and Finance from Bayero University, Kano and a BA in Economics from the University of Maiduguri.
 Nuhu is a Fellow of the Civilian Institute of Democratic Administration FCIDA, (Nigeria) and a member of the Institute of Business Executives, the Institute of Industrialist and Corporate Administrators, the Charted Institute of Treasury Management Of Nigeria, the Chartered Institute of Bankers of Nigeria, Nigerian Economic Society, the Certified Pension Institute of Nigeria and the Institute Strategic Management.
 He is an associate member of the Nigeria Institute of Management and the Institute of Chartered Management Accountants.
 Nuhu is also on the governing body of the Certified Institute of Nigerian Economists.

+Political career

+Nuhu served as Commissioner for Commerce, Industry, Cooperatives and Tourism under Governor Rabiu Musa Kwankwaso before being appointed Commissioner for Information, Culture and Sports in Kano State.

+He was elected to the House of Representatives in the 2015 Nigerian general election to represent Kano Municipal Federal Constituency on the platform of the All Progressives Congress (APC).
+He served in the 8th National Assembly from 2015 to 2019.

+In 2023 general election, Nuhu joined the People's Democratic Party (PDP) and contested for the Kano Central Senatorial seat.